A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Conclusions

 \section{Conclusions}

-In this paper we have examined the epidemic outbreak that occurred in northern Italy since early Spring 2020 and is still severely affecting the entire Country.
-Data were reported for several compartments (\textit{total and daily new positive} cases, \textit{isolated at home}, \textit{hospitalized}, \textit{hosted in ICUs}, \textit{cumulative deaths}, \textit{recovered}) that allow to provide a synthetic yet informative description of the epidemic evolution.
-Several analyses were carried out.
-A careful comparison between the two waves (that of last Spring, and the one that took off in early Fall) is made, followed by an extrapolation of the second wave along the next few months based on a registration procedure operated on the two curves.
-Finally, we have reported a few results obtained by using the new epidemiological differential mathematical model SUIHTER with the aim of providing a forecast on the epidemic curves for the next couple of months.
+\LD{In this paper, we presented the {\it epiMOX} dashboard for the analysis of the COVID-19 epidemic that hit northern Italy in early Spring 2020 and that is still severely affecting the entire Country in March 2021.} Data were reported for several compartments (\textit{total and daily positive} cases, \textit{isolated at home}, \textit{hospitalized}, \textit{hosted in ICUs}, \textit{cumulative deaths}, \textit{recovered}) that allow to provide a synthetic yet informative description of the epidemic evolution.
+Several analyses \LD{were carried out by means of the dashboard}. \LD{A careful comparison between the first two epidemic waves (the one of Spring 2020, and the one that took off in Fall 2020) is made.
+Finally, we have reported results, mainly concerning predictions, obtained by using the novel epidemiological differential mathematical model SUIHTER}.
+This allowed us to provide short term forecasts on the epidemic trends, as well to examine some what-if scenarios related to the possible implementations of different NPIs than those that had been actually enforced.